 - Fat cells may change body processes that have links to cancer growth.

-People who are overweight or have obesity may have a higher risk of these types of cancer:
+People who are overweight or have obesity may have a higher risk of

 A doctor can help a person determine a healthy weight for them and how to lose weight if necessary.
 An assessment may start with a body mass index (BMI) calculation and waist measurements.